 Millennials are the largest growing population in the workforce.
 As they advance in their career and step into leadership roles, it’s key to understand how to empower and engage them.
-Below are 5 ways to maximize the potential of your Millennial workers:
+Below are 5 ways to maximize the potential of this generation of employees:

 1. Offer Flexible Work Environments